prorokky/prorokky/README.md

 ------------------

 Hi, I'm Vlad!
 I am Frontend Devleoper.
-I have 3 years of commercial experience.
+I have 4 years of commercial experience.
 I've started with VueJS development, then I have moved on to React.
 I worked in the Sheremetyevo-Cargo JSC as a VueJS developer and now I'm working SBER as a React Frontend developer.
 I was developing frontend parts of internal applications in both companies.
-While working I use React, Redux, Leaflet, REST API, GIT, Jira and Confluence.
+While working I use React, Redux, Leaflet, d3 and force-graph.
 I've configured webpack and I've written dynamic and reusable components.
 I've also done layout using a template from Figma.
-While working, I've participated in rewriting the project architecture for microfrontends and in creating a library of UI components.
+While working, I've participated in rewriting the project architecture for microfrontends, in creating a library of UI components and in creating monorepo with usefull packages for frontend app

+I like to play basketball at free time, to watch movies and series, to study something new about movie industry and I also like programming different things.

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [vlad6005@gmail.com](mailto:vlad6005@gmail.com)